sea-golden-bears-2017/Independent-Study-Assessment/part-1/README.md

 ### Running Jasmine Tests
-We won't run the tests from the command line.
-Instead we'll run them in the browser, by opening the file `SpecRunner.html`.
-This HTML file loads the Jasmine JavaScript library, the application code that we'll write, and the files containing the tests.
-It runs the tests and then displays the outcome of the tests in the browser.
+We'll run the tests in the browser by opening the file `SpecRunner.html`, which runs the tests and displays the results.
+On the command line navigate to the `part-1` directory and then run
+...

+```
+$ open SpecRunner.html
+```
+... which should open the HTML file in the default browser.
+As you make changes to the JavaScript code, refresh the page to rerun the tests.

 ## Releases
 ### Release 0: Student

 We'll start by focusing on the tests describing our student (see `spec/student_spec.js`).
-To run the tests, open the file `SpecRunner.html` in a browser.
-On the command line navigate to the `part-1` directory and then run ...

-```
-$ open SpecRunner.html
-```
-... this should open the HTML file in the default browser.

-When the page loads, the tests in `spec/student_spec.js` will run.
 All of them will be failing.
 Start by fixing the first test in `spec/student_spec.js`.
 To make the test in `spec/student_spec.js` pass you will make edits to `student.js`.
 Continue onward by fixing the remaining tests.

 ### Release 1: Classroom